 5.23.
-Seismic evaluation walkdowns are one of among the most significant components of the seismic safety evaluation in the SMA and SPSA methodologies.
-They are often referred to as 'seismic capability walkdowns' in the context of SMA and 'seismic fragility walkdowns' in the context of SMA and 'seismic fragility walkdowns' in the context of SPSA.
-For new nuclear installation designs that have not been constructed,
+Seismic evaluation walkdowns are among the most significant components of the seismic safety evaluation in the SMA and SPSA methodologies.
+They are often referred to as 'seismic capability walkdowns' in the context of SMA and 'seismic fragility walkdowns' in the context of SPSA.
+For new nuclear installation designs that have not been constructed, walkdowns should be performed after

 34 SSCs that can be assumed to be seismically rugged demonstrate seismic capacities that significantly exceed the threshold at which they might contribute to the risk of the nuclear installation.
 This capacity is sometimes referred to as the 'screening level capacity'.
 These SSCs need not be explicitly evaluated.
-It is recommended, hHowever, that seismically rugged SSCs need to be retained in the plant response logic model and assigned nominally high capacities, rather than be removed from the logic model altogether.
+However, seismically rugged SSCs need to be retained in the plant response logic model and assigned nominally high capacities, rather than be removed from the logic model altogether.

-walkdowns should be performed after construction is completed to verify consistency between the as-built conditions and the as-designed conditions that were used in the seismic safety evaluation on the basis of virtual review (see para.
+construction is completed to verify consistency between the as-built conditions and the as-designed conditions that were used in the seismic safety evaluation on the basis of virtual review (see para.
 5.19) and to observe any installation or site specific features.
 It is important that all design features used for the seismic safety evaluation be verified in the as-built installation - and any deviations addressed - in order for the evaluation to be valid.
 The final safety analysis report should incorporate any resulting updates to the seismic safety evaluation in accordance with regulatory requirements (see SSG-61 [12]).

-5.24.
+- 5.24.
 The seismic evaluation walkdown team should include qualified seismic capability engineers, at least one systems engineer, and facility support personnel (e.g. for maintenance, operations, systems or engineering support) as needed.
 The seismic capability engineers should have sufficient experience in the seismic analysis, design and qualification of SSCs for resisting earthquakes and other loads arising from normal operations, accidents and external events.
-One team member should be familiar with the design and operation of the SSC being walked down.
+One team member should be familiar with the design and operation of the SSC being walked down. - 5.25.

-5.25.
 The scope of the walkdown should be defined to meet the needs of the selected safety assessment approach within the conditions defined in para.
 5.17.
-The purposes of the seismic evaluation walkdown typically include the following:

-- (a) To collect information that can be used in refining the list of selected SSCs; - (b) To observe and record the current as-built condition of selected SSCs included onin the list; - (c) To verify the screening of SSCs based on the basis of very low or very high seismic capacities; - (d) To identify conditions in these SSCs, or in their anchorage or configuration (e.g. known or suspected seismically vulnerable details), for consideration in their seismic capacity evaluation; - (e) To identify the realistic failure modes of each SSC that may_might prevent the achievement of an acceptable end state; - (f) To collect key data2 such as dimensions2 that might be needed in seismic capacity evaluations; - (g) To identify SSCs whose failure might result in previously unidentified seismic spatial interactions (see paras para.
-5.20(b), 5.20((c)) and 5.20((e))) and to collect the necessary information to identify their relevant failure modes, the failure consequences, and the affected SSCs;

-(h) To identify and report 'seismic housekeeping' matters that can be easily addressed by the nuclear installation operating organization to reduce obvious vulnerabilities, such as temporary or 'left in place' equipment that might result in seismic interactions (e.g. scaffolding, ladders, carts), missing fasteners, unsecured light fixtures and unrestrained stored items.
+The purposes of the seismic evaluation walkdown typically include the following: - (a) To collect information that can be used in refining the list of selected SSCs; - (b) To observe and record the current as-built condition of selected SSCs included in the list: - (c) To verify the screening of SSCs on the basis of very low or very high seismic capacities; - (d) To identify conditions in these SSCs, or in their anchorage or configuration (e.g. known or suspected seismically vulnerable details), for consideration in their seismic capacity evaluation; - (e) To identify the realistic failure modes of each SSC that might prevent the achievement of an acceptable end state; - (f) To collect key data, such as dimensions, that might be needed in seismic capacity evaluations; - (g) To identify SSCs whose failure might result in previously unidentified seismic spatial interactions (see para.
+5.20(b), (c) and (e)) and to collect the necessary information to identify their relevant failure modes, the failure consequences and the affected SSCs; - (h) To identify and report 'seismic housekeeping' matters that can be easily addressed by the nuclear installation operating organization to reduce obvious vulnerabilities, such as temporary or 'left in place' equipment that might result in seismic interactions (e.g. scaffolding, ladders, carts), missing fasteners, unsecured light fixtures and unrestrained stored items.